kennytilton/mxtodomvc/README.md

 * before returning, recomputes the :class property of the proxy `input`.

 Digging deeper:
+* on-change handlers may be supplied for A or B; and
-* me might have a property K for "kids", such as DOM element children; and
+* we might have a property K for "kids", such as the children of a parent DOM element.
-* on-change handlers may be supplied for A or B.

-#### K for Kids
-Beyond merely descriptive properties such as "completed". we might have `K` for "kids" holding the children of some parent, such as the LI nodes under a UL DOM list.
-In other words, the population itself of our application model can grow (or shrink) with events.
-We call a dynamic population of causally connected nodes a *matrix*.

-> ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-Simply by propagating change between functional properties, the Matrix library brings declaratively authored applications to life.

 #### on-change handlers
 In the example above, the `:class` property of a proxy `input` gained or lost the "completed" class as the user directed.
 How does the actual DOM `input` classlist change?